Wills, probate and inheritance

 Apply to get a ‘grant of representation’ - this gives you the legal right to access things like the person’s bank account.

-Collect the estate’s assets, eg money from the sale of the person’s property.
+Collect the estate’s assets, for example money from the sale of the person’s property.

 Pay any debts, for example unpaid utilities bills.